What is the difference between allergy and intolerance?

 Chemical sensitivities e.g. histamine, tyramine, sulphites etc

-I can offer a range of tests to enhance the nutritional consultation, including Food Intolerance, Allergy Testing,
+I offer a range of tests to enhance the nutritional consultation, including Food Intolerance, Allergy Testing, gut repair, as well as diagnostic Health Tests.

 Food intolerance can cause a wide range of disruptive symptoms such as digestive problems, eczema, migraines and headaches, fatigue, depression and low mood, joint pains and sinusitis.